-And should that not prove to be enough during the course of the day, there is a refrigerator stocked with soft drinks, beer and wine, a freezer full of ice cream and all the toppings, microwave popcorn, as well as a coffee and tea service – plus cookies – all available the guests anytime of the day or night.
-And all included with the price of the room.
+And should that not prove to be enough during the course of the day, there is a refrigerator stocked with soft drinks, beer and wine, a freezer full of ice cream and all the toppings, microwave popcorn, as well as a coffee and tea service — plus cookies — all available the guests anytime of the day or night.
+And all are included in the price of the room.

 A Welcoming Place

 We were made to feel welcome and at home from the moment we arrived.
 The staff is attentive and yet unobtrusive.
 Experts on the Island and the Inn’s history, they filled us in on all the many famous guests who’d stayed there over the years, as well as information about the Island and all the options for fun and dining.
 It’s possible we had stepped onto the set of Downton Abbey, except that instead of a stuffy Mr. Carson, everyone on the staff was warm and down-to-earth.

 One almost feels they never need to leave the place, and with good reason, since it was built to take full advantage of its location and the breathtaking views it allows of Avalon Harbor.
 There’s a dining room, two living rooms, a gazing room (I liked to call it), and an enormous split-level patio, all perfectly designed to allow each guest to sit and gaze in comfort.

 One afternoon a deer sat on the grounds not far from us as we enjoyed a glass of wine on the patio at Happy Hour, and we gazed as a bald eagle soared overhead one morning.
 It’s nestled in Nature and feels like a haven.